josephxtian/hackspace-documentation/docs/workshop_info/cnc/chunky_cnc/Maintainence-schematics/Aux_Control_Cabinet.md

 This is the information and schematics doc for the CNC **Auxiliary Control Panel** located on the right side of the enclosure above the emergency stop.

 **ELECTRICAL WARNING: The inside of this panel is 240VAC.
 This is dangerous voltage and should be unlocked only by competent persons.
-The cabinet is locked and should be kept locked.**
+The cabinet is locked and should be kept locked.
+Always switch off and unplug at source before unlocking the panel.**

 **WARNING: This panel is critical infrastructure.
 Maintainers should consult the team leader before opening it.
 They should also  heed the electrical warning above.**